heppyn/VoxelGame/README.md

   - shaders

 ## Building the app
-Engine supports only x86 architecture and uses features from C++20.
+Engine uses features from C++20.
 If you are using Visual studio, please update to version 16.7+.

+For Visual studio there are prepared configurations for building the app:
+  - Release x86 and x64.
+The prefered configuration for fast chunk generation.
+  - Debug x86 and x64.
+  - Export x86.
+Just passes `--export` as an argument.
+  - Test x86.
+Runs only tests.